Skip to Content

 Whether you are stopping in Qeqertarsuaq as part of your Greenland cruise, or are traveling around Greenland and planning to spend a few days on Disko Island, this article will help you make the most of your visit.

 First, you can learn a bit more about Disko Island and its main settlement, Qeqertarsuaq.
 Further below, you can read about what there is to see and do in Qeqertarsuaq.
-Finally, at the end of this article, you will find some practical tips and useful information for visiting Qeqertarsuaq (such as how to get there, where to stay, where to eat, etc.).
+Finally, at the end of this article, you will find some practical tips and useful information for visiting Qeqertarsuaq (such as how to get there, the best (and only) hotel, where to eat, etc.).
 Find out!

 Disclosure: We visited Disko Island in cooperation with Visit Greenland.
 All opinions and enthusiasm are, as always, our own and based solely on our personal travel experience.